Illinois out-hit the Blue Raiders .619 to -.115 in the first set

 2013: Appeared in all 33 matches, starting all but two ...
-Second on the team in kills (391) and points (456) and third in blocks (100) ...
+Second on the team in kills (391) and points (456), and third in blocks (100) ...
 Posted 72 digs, 12 aces and five assists, hitting .215 on the year ...
 Finished the season ranked 124th nationally among active players in career kills, coming in at #21 among juniors ...
 Tallied 36 kills, 15 digs and 15 blocks at the Long Beach State Mizuno Invitational.
 Registered 11 kills vs. No. 18 Florida State, then topped that with 18 kills at LBSU ...
 Recorded her third career double-digit blocks match against No. 17 Kentucky, putting up 10 blocks, including six in the second set, to lead the Illini to victory ...
 Registered 14 kills, three aces and five blocks, including a career-high three solo, against No. 14 San Diego at the Iowa State Challenge ...
-Put up a team-season-best 23 kills, including the final four kills of the match, to lead Illinois past Arizona State in five ...
+Put up a team season-best 23 kills, including the final four kills of the match, to lead Illinois past Arizona State in five ...
 Tied for the team lead with 14 kills at Duke to go along with five digs and four blocks ...
-Led the team in kills against Iowa, sitting atop a very balanced offense with 12 kills ...
+Led a balanced attack against Iowa, posting 12 kills ...
 Hit .350 with 10 kills and two blocks at No. 9 Michigan State ...
 Was solid early at No. 14 Michigan, registering five kills in the first set.
 Totaled 10 in the match to go along with three blocks ...
 Cranked out 11 kills and two blocks at No. 20 Purdue, then hit .400 with seven kills and three blocks at Indiana ...
 Led the Illini past No. 17 Ohio State, hitting .390 with 18 kills and five blocks ...
 Recorded her seventh career 20-kill match at Northwestern, tallying 21 kills and five block assists ...
 Notched her second-straight 20-kill match at No. 16 Wisconsin ...
 Tallied 15 kills and four blocks to lead Illinois past No. 17 Michigan ...
 Hit .367 with 15 kills and six blocks in the Illini's victory over No. 13 Michigan State ...
 Hit .500 with 10 kills and four blocks against No. 18 Purdue ...
 Recorded her 1,000th career kill vs. Northwestern, hitting .500 with 11 slams ...
 Hit .400 with 10 kills and three block against Morehead State, then topped that the following night, hitting .406 with 17 kills, five blocks and five digs against Marquette in the NCAA Tournament.

 2012: Played in all 30 matches, making 14 starts ...
 Tallied 400 kills, 97 blocks, 56 digs and 16 service aces, while attacking at a.270 clip ...
 Led the team in solo blocks, was second in kills and third in total blocks, aces and hitting percentage ...
 Led the Illini with 16 kills vs. Iowa State on Sept.
 1 ...
 Was one of three Illini to stuff eight blocks against Louisville, a feat matched just once since the start of rally scoring in 2001 ...
 Led the Texas Invitational with 21 total blocks, including 11 block assists at No. 6 Texas, which ranks eighth all-time in the Illini's single-match records ...
 Smashed a whopping 19 kills against Wisconsin, looking unstoppable towards the end of the match, to help the Illini win, 3-2 ...
 Hit at least .400 in both matches in Indiana, registering 28 kills and just five errors at Indiana and Purdue ...
 Led the Illini with a then-career-high 23 kills against Ohio State ...
 Hit .406 with 18 kills at Michigan State to help lead the Illini to a huge comeback victory in five sets ...
 Had 18 kills again against Northwestern, hitting .324 with a team-high five block assists ...
 Registered at least 15 kills in 14 of the last 17 matches, including seven of the final eight ...
 Tops on the team with 22 kills against Purdue, one shy of her then-career high ...
 Had her third 20-kill match of the season at Ohio State, tabbing 20 kills, two aces, six digs and five blocks, including a career-high two block solos ...
 Averaged 3.78 kills in the final home weekend, with four aces, four blocks and four digs while hitting .289 ...
 Recorded the first 30-kill match since 2008 at Northwestern, hitting .415 ...
 Hit .400 and averaged 6.12 kills per set in the final two road matches.